-- Respect and maintain strict confidentiality - Have an understanding of and a commitment to disability equality - Have an understanding of the role of a PA - Have good verbal and written communication skills

-- Know when to use their initiative and when to take a back seat - Be reliable and punctual - Be willing to provide personal care - Be willing to undertake training relevant to their work - A full and clean driving licence is useful, but not essential.
+- Respect and maintain strict confidentiality - Be open minded and have a flexible attitude - Have an understanding of and a commitment to disability equality - Have an understanding of the role of a PA - Take direction from PA User and work in accordance with the PA User's wishes - Have good verbal and written communication skills - Know when to use their initiative and when to take a back seat - Be reliable and punctual - Be able to prepare and cook basic meals - Be willing to provide personal care - Be willing to perform domestic tasks, e.g. ironing, cleaning, washing clothes. - Be willing to undertake training relevant to their work - A full and clean driving licence is useful, but not essential.
 You do not need to have your own a vehicle.

 The skills that ILA looks for in a PA are an ability to follow the direction and instruction of the PA User as opposed to someone who can go in and take over.
-In our experience someone who is openminded and flexible is preferable to someone with a wealth of previous "care" orientated experience.
+In our experience someone who is open-minded and flexible is preferable to someone with a wealth of previous "care" orientated experience.